World Soil Day: Save our soil!

 We use organic ingredients in Truthpaste.
 Organic farming means healthy soil which stores more carbon, improving air and water quality and, ultimately health.
 Given that many of our ingredients are sourced from parts of the world where salinization is becoming an increasing problem, it is even more important to us to support farming communities that contribute towards a healthy soil pH by using organic farming practices.

 There are measurable benefits to organic farming.
 Measures are set to be put in place to ensure that farming practices are managed globally.
-The use of pesticides and fertilizers needs to be monitored to ensure that the pH of the soil is healthy.
+The use of pesticides and fertilisers needs to be monitored to ensure that the pH of the soil is healthy.
 Furthermore, a 2020 study revealed global ‘blind spots’ in studying soil that it suggests should be rectified if we are to keep track of how ecosystems and biodiversity are affected.

 What can we do to save our soil?